18 Time & Attendance terminals

 The time attendance system can be monitored and controlled from a remote location.

-With this model, employees simply swipe their card to clock in and out.
+With this model, employees simply swipe their cards to clock in and out.
 Choose between two solutions: magnetic swipe cards or keycode entry.

 You can put in an unlimited number of work shifts.